hapax/hapax.github.io/assets/chance.md

 measurement.

-However, we don't need quantum mechanics to get effective random dice throws.
+However, we don't need quantum mechanics to get effective random dice throws; jitter can be a perfectly deterministic phenomenon.
-Jitter can be a perfectly deterministic phenomenon.
+An illustrative example is snipers, who (if films are to believed) must take account of their own breathing to ensure the accuracy of a shot.
-The simplest example
+In this case, the "jitter" is the result of a natural and completely deterministic cycle which the sniper may not be aware of or control.

 <!-- I've talked a lot about chaos so far, but haven't really dealt with
 jitter, the randomisation of the initial condition.